 Standards have continued to rise.

 Below you will find our latest attainment data, compared to Hampshire averages and National averages (2018-19).
 We are very proud of the hard work that the staff and pupils have put in to achieve so well and we are delighted to exceed National expectations in all subjects, including an amazing 100% Phonics pass rate by the end of Year 2!
+Due to COVID-19 school closures, there are no data outcomes for the school year 2019-20.

 Key Stage 1